-- 1 1/2 cups flour
+- 1 ½ cups flour

-- 1/2 cup just boiled water
+- ½ cup just-boiled water

 - Cornstarch, for dusting

 - You can now cut it into squares or circles.
 For squares, use a sharp knife or pizza cutter to cut squares 8 – 10 cm (3 – 4 inches) wide.
-For circles, use the rim of a cup 8 – 10 cm (3 – 4 inches) in diameter.
+For circles, use a pastry circle or the rim of a cup 8 – 10 cm (3 – 4 inches) in diameter.
 Any excess dough can be rolled out again.
 Dust both sides of the wonton wrappers well with cornstarch to prevent sticking and stack them up into a pile.